Sales tax usually applies to credit card processing fees and surcharges. Here’s what you need to know.

 Example: $100 purchase with 3% surcharge.

-- Processing fees: $3 (assuming the entire 3% goes to the payment processor)
+- Deduction for processing fees: $3 (assuming the entire 3% goes to the payment processor)

 - So the net income on the sale before considering other expenses is still $100